3dlg-hcvc/mirror3d/README.md

 Mirror3DNet architecture can be used for either an RGB image or an RGBD image input.
 For an RGB input, we refine the depth of the predicted depth map D<sub>pred</sub> output by a depth estimation module.
 For RGBD input, we refine a noisy input depth D<sub>noisy</sub>.
 ![network-arch](docs/figure/network-arch-cr-new.png)

-Please check [Mirror3DNet](https://github.com/3dlg-hcvc/mirror3d/tree/main/mirror3dnet) for the network implementation.
+Please check [Mirror3DNet](https://github.com/3dlg-hcvc/mirror3d/tree/main/mirror3dnet) for our network pytorch implementation.

 ### Initial Depth Generator Implementation